fac27/FAC-webAgency/README.md

 ## Next steps

 We're going to add sections on services and pricing and a photo gallery.
 We're also going to develop the desktop version of the site.

+## Instructions

+1. Clone the repo into vscode using "git clone https://github.com/fac27/FAC-webAgency/"
+2. Launch the site using the [vscode liveserver extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)